Debi357/Food-Ordering-Website/README.md

-<h1 align="center"> Online-Food-Ordering-System </h1>
+<h1 align="center"> Online-Food-Ordering-Website </h1>

-Online Food Ordering System Website using basic PHP, SQL, HTML & CSS.
+This project is a **fully customized and improved** version of Online Food Ordering Website using basic PHP, SQL, HTML & CSS. it includes:
+✔️ A fresh **UI design** with a modern look
+✔️ **New features** and improved responsiveness
+✔️ **Custom animations and effects**
+✔️ Optimized code for better performance

  You can use any one of XAMPP, WAMP or LAMP server to run the Web App on your local machine.
 It has a food ordering module for a customer.
 It also provides menu, orders and user management module for admin.

 <hr>